General questions

 Acne/Isotretinoin (Roaccutane) Service

 Isotretinoin (Roaccutane) is also associated with several possible side effects so please read all the available information on this medication before booking in.
-This can be found via the links available under Pricing.

 Appointments:

-Most people require the initial appointment and then approximately 3-6 follow up appointments (on average 5-6 for women, 3-4 for men)* but this number can be reduced in certain circumstances.
+Most people require the initial appointment and then approximately 3-6 follow up appointments (on average 5-6 for women, 4-5 for men)* but this number can be reduced in certain circumstances.

 A typical full treatment takes on average, 5-6 months to complete.
 A new appointment is priced at £170 and each subsequent follow-up appointment is at the reduced price of £130.